top of page

 Registration to ECOWEEK 2026 is open to individual participants and group registrations (5 people and more).

-Registration fee covers organized bus trips and reserves your place in the event only.
-It does not cover flight, transportation, insurance, accommodation, meals and all other accrued expenses.
-Registration fee is low to make participation accessible to more participants, but it is non refundable.
+Registration fee reserves your place in the event only.
+It does not cover flight, transportation, local transportation, insurance (obligatory), accommodation, meals and all other accrued expenses.
+Early Registration fee is low to make participation accessible to more participants, but it is non refundable.
+Early Registration closes on April 15, 2026.

 Workshop places for ECOWEEK 2026 are very limited.
 Registration takes place in two steps: